heretse/k8s-blue-green-deployment/README.md

 ```
 ### Running for blue-green deployment

-* Change directory to blue-green helm chart
+* Change directory to the root folder of blue-green helm chart
 ```
 $ cd blue-green
 ```

-* Blue deployment with Helm install and specific traffic to blue
+* The first time deploy the blue and green deployment with the version "1.0" for both slots by the Helm install command and than switch traffic to blue
 ```
 $ helm install deploy-test . --namespace=my-app --set blue.enabled=true --set blue.timestamp="$(date '+%Y-%m-%d %H:%M:%S')" --set blue.appVersion="1.0" --set green.timestamp="$(date '+%Y-%m-%d %H:%M:%S')" --set green.appVersion="1.0" --set productionSlot=blue --debug
 ```

-* Green deployment with Helm upgrade
+* Deploy the green deployment with the new version "xx.xx"  by the Helm upgrade command
 ```
+# You can define new version for this release to replace "xx.xx"
-$ ./deployBlueOrGreen.sh green
+$ ./deployBlueOrGreen.sh green xx.xx
 ```

 * Checkout rolling update status is ready